sparkfun/SparkFun_Photon_Weather_Shield_Particle_Library/README.md

 # SparkFun_Photon_Weather_Shield_Library
-Use this one library to talk to all the I2C devices on your SparkFun Photon Weather Shield
+Use this one library to talk to all the built-in I2C devices on your SparkFun Photon Weather Shield

 About
 -------------------